-CCTV is currently in a state of transition, moving from traditional analogue technology utilising coaxial cabling to digital CCTV using local and wide area networks for transmission of video (IP CCTV or Network Video).
+CCTV has transitioned from traditional analogue technology utilising coaxial cabling to digital technology using local and wide area networks for transmission of video and data (IP CCTV or Network Video).

-CCTV installations are now usually IP based.
+CCTV installations are now usually IP (Internet Protocol) based.
 IP cameras are plugged into a network socket on a Local Area Network (LAN) in the same way as a PC.
-This then makes the camera’s video available to all network users who have the necessary passwords.
+This then makes the camera’s video available to all network users who have the necessary authorisation.

-IP camera images are viewed on Video Management Software (VMS) run on a computer, such as Milestone.
+IP camera images are viewed on Video Management Software (VMS) run on a PC or server.

 IP CCTV has many advantages, including the ability to capture and transmit images of much higher quality (Megapixel Cameras) and removing the need for specialist CCTV recording hardware such as DVRs (digital video recorders), which are replaced by standard IT servers.